François Braun et Fils - Alsace Gewurztraminer Sainte Cécile blanc 2019

 Hachette

-"Dedicated to the patron saint of musicians, this 2019 vintage performs a remarkable melody.
-Harvested about a month after the start of the harvest, the Gewürztraminer has produced a superb sweet wine that reflects both the grape variety and a fine vintage.
-This wine immediately reveals its richness with an intense golden-yellow color and a generous, complex nose, unfolding varietal notes (lychee, mango, spices) and more distinctive nuances of violet and toasted aromas.
-Equally aromatic, the palate is full-bodied, smooth, and long-lasting.
-Fresh, spicy (clove), and tinged with a slight bitterness, the finish leaves a memory of rare harmony.”
+"Dedicated to the patron saint of musicians, this 2019 vintage performs a remarkable piece.
+Harvested about a month after the start of the harvest, the Gewürztraminer produced a superb sweet wine that reflects both the grape variety and a fine vintage.
+This wine immediately reveals its richness with an intense golden-yellow color and a generous, complex nose that unfolds with varietal notes (lychee, mango, spices) and more distinctive hints of violet and toasted aromas.
+Equally aromatic, the palate is full-bodied, velvety, and exceptionally long-lasting.
+Fresh, spicy (clove), and tinged with a slight bitterness, the finish leaves a lasting impression of rare harmony.”
 (Le Guide Hachette 2025)

-Buy François Braun et Fils wines at the best prices in a private sale!
+Buy your François Braun et Fils wines at the best price in a private sale!

 Starting at €99 on your first order